-The Northwick Manor Heritage Trail is a 3-mile circular walk that follows the River Severn to the hamlet of Bevere, just outside the suburbs of north Worcester.
+The Northwick Manor Heritage Trail is a circular walk that follows the River Severn to the hamlet of Bevere, just outside the suburbs of north Worcester.
 Although primarily steeped in medieval history, the trail takes you past historical brickmaking fields and Bevere lock and weir, an important part of the Severn’s industrial navigation infrastructure.

 A map of the Northwick Manor Heritage Trail is available here.
 It details the location of all the information boards, which go into much detail about other eras of history not covered in this guide.